 A catheter is a thin, flexible, hollow tube.
 Cardiac catheterisation is a procedure in which a very thin plastic catheter is passed into the chambers of the heart.
 The catheter can also be passed into the main blood vessels of the heart (the coronary arteries).

 You lie on a couch in a catheterisation room.
 An X-ray machine is mounted above the couch.
 A catheter is inserted through a wide needle or small cut in the skin into a blood vessel in the groin or arm.
 Local anaesthetic is injected into the skin above the blood vessel.
 Therefore, it should not hurt when the catheter is passed into the blood vessel.

 The doctor gently pushes the catheter up the blood vessel towards the heart.
 Low-dose X-rays are used to monitor the progress of the catheter tip which is gently manipulated into the heart chambers (ventricles and atria) and/or coronary arteries.
 You may be able to see the progress of the catheter on the X-ray monitor.

 You cannot feel the catheter in the blood vessels or heart.
 You may feel an occasional 'missed' or 'extra' heartbeat during the procedure.
 This is normal and of little concern.
-During the procedure your heartbeat is monitored by electrodes placed on your chest which provide a tracing on an electrocardiograph (ECG) machine.
+During the procedure your heartbeat is monitored by electrodes placed on your chest which provide a heart tracing (electrocardiogram, or ECG).
 Sometimes a sedative is given before the test if you are anxious.